Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install a bastion host in the management account.
 Reconfigure all SSH and RDP to allow access only from the bastion host Install AWS Systems Manager Agent (SSM Agent) on the bastion host Attach the AmazonSSMManagedlnstanceCore role to the bastion host.
 Configure session data streaming to Amazon CloudWatch Logs in a separate logging account to audit log data.
 - [ ] Replace SSH and RDP with AWS Systems Manager State Manager.
 Install Systems Manager Agent (SSM Agent) on the instances Attach the AmazonSSMManagedlnstanceCore role to the instances.
 Configure session data streaming to Amazon CloudTrail.
 Use CloudTrail Insights to analyze the trail data.

 ### A company became aware that one of its access keys was exposed on a code sharing website 11 days ago.
 A Security Engineer must review all use of the exposed access keys to determine the extent of the exposure.
 The company enabled AWS CloudTrail m an regions when it opened the account.
-Which of the following will allow (he Security Engineer 10 complete the task?
+Which of the following will allow the Security Engineer 10 complete the task?

 - [x] Filter the event history on the exposed access key in the CloudTrail console Examine the data from the past 11 days.
 - [ ] Use the IAM CLI to generate an IAM credential report Extract all the data from the past 11 days.